json-api/json-api/examples/index.md

 * [ember-data](https://github.com/emberjs/data) is one of the original exemplar implementations.
 There is a [custom adapter](https://github.com/daliwali/ember-json-api) to support json-api.

+* [backbone-jsonapi](https://github.com/guillaumervls/backbone-jsonapi) is a Backbone adapter for JSON API.
+Supports fetching Models & Collections from a JSON API source.

 ## Server

 ### PHP